mbradyneeley/pezzolesi-lab/team/bradyneeley.md

 ---

 ### Overview
 Brady is our Bioinformatics Data Analyst.
-He manages and analyzes EMR data from our diabetes database, performs genetic analyses using a variety of NGS methods and workflows, and is the resident R mad scientist.
+He manages and analyzes EMR data in our diabetes database, performs genetic analyses using a variety of NGS methods and workflows, and is the resident R mad scientist.

-He will soon be leaving our lab to research as a graduate student at Baylor College of Medicine in Houston, TX.
+He will soon be leaving our lab continuing on as a graduate student at Baylor College of Medicine in Houston, TX.

 In his spare time, Brady can be found hiking or chasing fresh snow.